eilandert/dockerized/apache-phpfpm/README.md

 ##### An Ubuntu-latest docker with packages from Ondrej ([Apache](https://launchpad.net/~ondrej/+archive/ubuntu/apache2) and [PHP](https://launchpad.net/~ondrej/+archive/ubuntu/php))

-A docker I created for serving wordpress behind a reverse nginx proxy, but all functionality is there<BR>
+A docker I created for serving wordpress, opencart and magento behind a reverse nginx proxy, but all functionality is there so you should be able to use it any way you want<BR>

 ##### Features: